A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

 For a given polyhedral set and a discrete system, according to Theorem \ref{polythm} (Theorem \ref{polythm2}, or Corollary \ref{polythmcon4}), to determine whether the set is an invariant set for the system is equivalent to verify the existence of a nonnegative matrix $H$ (or $L$), which is actually a linear optimization problem.
 Rather than computing $H$ (or $L$) directly, it is more efficient to sequentially solve some small subproblems.
 Let us choose polyhedron $\mathcal{P}$ as given in (\ref{poly1}) and Theorem \ref{polythm} as an example to illustrate this idea.
 We can sequentially examine the feasibility of the subproblems.
-Find $h_i\in \mathbb{R}^n$, such that $h_iG=G_iA, \, h_i\geq0,$ and $ h_ib\leq b_i$, for all $i\in\mathcal{I}(n)$.
-Clearly, these are linear feasibility problems which can be verified in polynomial time, e.g., by using interior point methods \cite{roos}.
+Find $h_i\in \mathbb{R}^n$, such that $h_i^TG=G_i^TB_k, \, h_i\geq0,$ and $ h_i^Tb\leq b_i$, for all $i\in\mathcal{I}(n)$.
+Clearly, these are linear feasibility problems which can be considered as a special case of linear optimization problems, see, e.g., \cite{hill}.
+A linear optimization problem can be solved in polynomial time, e.g., by using interior point methods \cite{roos}.
 If all of these linear optimization problems are feasible, then their solutions forms such a nonnegative matrix $H$.
 Otherwise, we can conclude that the set is not an invariant set for the system, and the computation is terminated at the first infeasible subproblem.